ent/ent/doc/website/blog/serverless-graphql-using-aws.md

 We consider such a kind of setup using [Amazon Web Services (AWS)][2] in the following.
 In particular, we use [AWS AppSync][3] as the GraphQL cloud service and [AWS Lambda][4] to run a relational database resolver, which we implement using [Go][5] with [Ent][6] as the entity framework.
 Compared to Nodejs, the most popular runtime for AWS Lambda, Go offers faster start times, higher performance, and, in my opinion, an improved developer experience.
-On the other hand, Ent presents an innovative approach towards type-safe access to relational databases, which in my opinion, is unmatched in the Go ecosystem.
+As an additional complement, Ent presents an innovative approach towards type-safe access to relational databases, which, in my opinion, is unmatched in the Go ecosystem.
 In conclusion, running Ent with AWS Lambda as AWS AppSync resolvers is an extremely powerful setup to face today's demanding API requirements.

 In the next sections, we set up GraphQL in AWS AppSync and the AWS Lambda function running Ent.
 Subsequently, we propose a Go implementation integrating Ent and the AWS Lambda event handler, followed by performing a quick test of the Ent function.
 Finally, we register it as a data source to our AWS AppSync API and configure the resolvers, which define the mapping from GraphQL requests to AWS Lambda events.
-Be aware that this tutorial requires an AWS account and **the URL to a public-accessible Postgres database**, which may incur costs.
+Be aware that this tutorial requires an AWS account and **the URL to a publicly-accessible Postgres database**, which may incur costs.

 ### Setting up AWS AppSync schema